 What do you think? - the prefrontal cortex

-But marketers and creatives do need to think about how their customers think.
-An understanding of how people think helps improve the quality of what you create for the target audience.
+But marketers and creatives need to think about thinking on a regular basis.
+Understanding how customers think improves the quality and impact of creative work.

 In basic scientific terms, thinking is a series of electrical and chemical reactions that mainly take place in the front part of our brains, known as the prefrontal cortex.

 The prefrontal cortex carries out much of the work we most closely associate with logic and intelligence.
-When you are analysing information, exploring options and making rational decisions, the pre-frontal cortex is where most of the neurological action is happening.
+When you analyse information, explore options and make rational decisions, the pre-frontal cortex is where most of the neurological action is happening.

 These words you’re reading now?
-It’s your pre-frontal cortex that’s working out what to do with them.
+It’s your pre-frontal cortex that’s telling the rest of your brain what to do with them.

 Is it important?
 Do I need to remember this or care about it?
 Do I need to do something about this?

-The prefrontal cortex is the first mental barrier you need to work through when it comes to how customers evaluate your creative work.
-It’s where the customer uses logic and reason to analyse what it sees or hears.
-And it then makes a rapid decision whether to pay more attention or to move on to something else.
+The prefrontal cortex is the first mental barrier consider when reviewing how customers evaluate your creative work.
+It’s where the brain uses logic and reason to analyse what it sees or hears.
+And it then makes a rapid decision whether to pay more attention or move on to something else.

-This rapid decision making makes the pre-frontal cortex super efficient for navigating us through life and deciding what matters.
+This rapid decision making means the pre-frontal cortex is super efficient at dealing with everything our brains get exposed to.
 But to do this, it has to be super selective.
 It’s estimated the brain is exposed to around 11 million different inputs per second from the external environment.
 But of these, it only processes around 50 per second.

 Do the maths.